Skip to main content

 And yet, despite their efforts, our survey finds that the majority of companies are currently producing highly inaccurate revenue forecasts.
 Just 9% of companies provide a forecast within 5% of their actual revenue results, meaning 91% of companies are missing the mark:

-This problem finds its root in the poor quality and inaccessibility of data.
+This problem is rooted in poor quality and inaccessibility of data.
 The top three challenges our respondents cited when creating forecasts were “data quality,” “manual processes,” and “fragmented data sources”.

 Our research found that across New Customer Acquisition, Existing Customer Expansion, and Existing Customer Retention, at least two departments were responsible for Forecasting revenue.
 But in reality, Sales, Finance, and Customer Success all play key roles in producing reliable and accurate revenue forecasts.

-We see a similar pattern in Existing Customer Expansion Revenue Forecasting: Account Management and Marketing both underrepresented in the process.
-These findings may help explain why revenue forecasting efforts struggle so much with data silos, inaccuracy and collaborative difficulties.
+We see a similar pattern in Existing Customer Expansion Revenue Forecasting: Account Management and Marketing are both underrepresented in the process.
+These findings may help explain why revenue forecasting efforts struggle so much with data silos, inaccuracy, and collaborative difficulties.

 To see further survey results and discover how to improve data and cross-functional collaboration for more reliable revenue forecasting, read our full report on the State of Revenue Intelligence.